British Rail Class 81: Withdrawals

-The remaining locomotives of the Class had relatively successful service lives of 25 to 30 years, although in their latter years they became unreliable, and displayed an increasing tendency to catch fire.
+The remaining locomotives of the class had relatively successful service lives of 25 to 30 years; in their latter years, they became unreliable and displayed an increasing tendency to catch fire.
 However, a shortage of electric locomotives ruled out withdrawal of the fleet until the newer locomotives came into service in the late-1980s.
 The remaining examples were withdrawn from service in the late-1980s and early-1990s.
-The final examples were used for the transfer of empty coaches between and Willesden sidings between 1989 and 1991 following the withdrawal of the final 's in that role.
+The final examples were used for the transfer of empty coaches between and Willesden sidings between 1989 and 1991 following the withdrawal of the final s in that role.
 The last two examples withdrawn from service were 81012 and 81017 in July 1991.
 The majority of the class were scrapped at Coopers Metals in Sheffield.

 Preservation

-One example, 81002, has been preserved by the AC Locomotive Group, located at Barrow Hill Engine Shed.
+One example, 81002, has been preserved by the AC Locomotive Group; it is located at Barrow Hill Roundhouse, in Derbyshire.